setbern/react-chrome-redux-boilerplate/README.md

 Begin with running command:

-	npm run build
+	$ npm run build

 this will create the basic bundle of the three files and output them to the assets folder in the top of the root directory

 Follow up with opening up a second terminal tab and running:

-	npm run start
+	$ npm run start

-This will start a wepack-dev-server that watches all the changes in either
+This will start a wepack-dev-server that watches all the changes associated with

 	./popup/index.js